 As an MPK student you are eligible for financial assistance through Ontario Student Assistance Program (OSAP).
 OSAP provides needbased financial assistance to Ontario residents who are Canadian citizens, permanent residents or protected persons (recognized convention refugees).
 Students with course loads of 60 per cent or greater are considered for both federal and provincial interest-free student loans and grants to assist with educational and living expenses.
-For more information, please visit: osap.gov.on.ca/OSAPPortal future.utoronto.ca/finances/financial-aid/osap-and-other-government-aid
+For more information, please visit the OSAP website.